 What muscles does cycling work?
 A physiologist’s guide to building power

 “Many men assume cycling is purely a quad-dominant workout, but an efficient pedal stroke is a complex kinetic chain.
-If you are only pushing down, you are leaving half your potential power on the table and increasing the load on your knees.
-Real efficiency comes from engaging the posterior chain—the glutes and hamstrings—to create a smooth, circular motion.”
+If you are only pushing down, you can leave meaningful power on the table and increase the load on your knees.
+Real efficiency comes from engaging the posterior chain, the glutes and hamstrings, to create a smooth, circular motion.”

 The relationship

 When asking what muscles does cycling work, the answer depends heavily on the rider’s position and the terrain.
 While the legs are the primary engines, the trunk and upper body act as the chassis.
 If the chassis is weak, the power generated by the engine cannot be effectively transferred to the wheels.
-Research indicates that high-intensity cycling significantly improves insulin sensitivity and lipid profiles in men, largely due to the massive glucose uptake required by the quadriceps and glutes—the largest muscle groups in the body.
+Evidence suggests higher-intensity cycling can improve insulin sensitivity and lipid profiles in men, in part because of the large glucose demand of the quadriceps and glutes, which are among the biggest muscle groups in the body.

 How it works

 To understand exactly what muscles does cycling work, we have to look at the pedal stroke as a clock face.
-Muscle activation does not happen all at once; it occurs in a precise firing sequence.
-Electromyography (EMG) studies, which measure electrical activity in muscles, divide the pedal stroke into two main phases: the power phase and the recovery phase.[2]
+Muscle activation does not happen all at once; it occurs in a firing sequence that shifts around the crank cycle.
+A 2009 review in the Journal of Electromyography and Kinesiology described typical EMG timing patterns of the quadriceps, glutes, and hamstrings during pedaling, including how activation shifts between the power and recovery portions of the stroke.[2]

 The Power Phase (12:00 to 5:00)